sodadata/docs/api-docs/reporting-api-to-overview-dashboards.md

 # Build a reporting dashboard
 *Last modified on {% last_modified_at %}*

-This example aims to help you build a data quality reporting dashboard using the Soda Cloud Reporting API.
-The dashboard enables your team to understand how healthy your data is and how the team is using Soda Cloud.
+This article offers an example for building a data quality reporting dashboard using the Soda Cloud Reporting API.
+Such a dashboard enables your team to understand how healthy your data is and how the team is using Soda Cloud.
 The following diagram represents the system this example builds.

 ![Overview of API to Dashboards system](/assets/images/rep-api-system-diagram.png){:height="900px" width="900px"}